mattnicee7/player-version-checker-plugin/README.md

 - **User Control**: Players have the option to dismiss the alert messages if they choose not to update immediately.
 - **Customizable Messages**: Server administrators can customize the alert messages through the plugin's configuration.

-## Installation

-1. First, build the project from source (see the "Build" section for instructions).
-2. Once built, place the compiled `.jar` file into your server's `plugins` directory.
-3. Restart your server.
-4. Configure the plugin as needed by editing the generated configuration file.

 ## Build

 If you wish to build the plugin from source, follow these steps: